vmware-tanzu/velero/site/content/docs/main/custom-plugins.md

   # any name can be used; Velero uses the labels (below)
   # to identify it rather than the name
   name: my-plugin-config

   # must be in the namespace where the velero deployment
   # is running
   namespace: velero

   labels:
     # this value-less label identifies the ConfigMap as
-    # config for a plugin (i.e. the built-in change storageclass
+    # config for a plugin (the built-in change storageclass
     # restore item action plugin)
     velero.io/plugin-config: ""

     # add a label whose key corresponds to the fully-qualified
-    # plugin name (e.g. mydomain.io/my-plugin-name), and whose
+    # plugin name (for example mydomain.io/my-plugin-name), and whose
     # value is the plugin type (BackupItemAction, RestoreItemAction,
     # ObjectStore, or VolumeSnapshotter)
     <fully-qualified-plugin-name>: <plugin-type>